-The county boards of elections should record the date the ballot is received (not the date that the returned ballot is processed).
-In the event a county board of elections is entering the ballot on a date other than the date the ballot was received, the county personnel should ensure that the SURE record reflects the date of receipt, rather than the date of entry, since by default, SURE will automatically populate both the 'Date Received' and 'Vote Recorded' fields with the current date and time unless users manually correct the date to reflect the date received.
+The county boards of elections should record the date a mail ballot is received (not the date that a returned ballot is processed).
+In the event a county board of elections is entering a mail ballot on a date other than the date it was received, county personnel should ensure that the SURE record reflects the date of receipt, rather than the date of entry, since by default, SURE will automatically populate both the 'Date Received' and 'Vote Recorded' fields with the current date and time unless users manually correct the date to reflect the date received.

-3 EXAMINATION OF DECLARATION ON BALLOT RETURN ENVELOPES:
+3 EXAMINATION OF DECLARATION ON MAIL BALLOT RETURN ENVELOPES: